aak-1/Git-Automation/README.md

 # Git-Automation
-Automation of Github staging and commiting changes
+Automation of staging and commiting changes to Github.